 Alex Trebek's legacy is forever entwined with "Jeopardy!," America's favorite quiz show, in the same way that Johnny Carson's legend still looms large over "The Tonight Show" decades after his death.
 Both series existed existed before each man took over as host, and although they defined their respective eras, there is (and was) little to no question as to whether their respective shows would go on after they were gone.
 The main difference is that Carson retired, whereas Trebek hosted "Jeopardy!" until he couldn't anymore.
 He died of pancreatic cancer in November.

 But a year ago when he appeared at a press event for TV critics to promote the multi-night prime-time special "Jeopardy!
-The Greatest of all Time," Trebek shared his belief that the show would go on after he was gone, and that the right person would enjoy the same level of respect and fandom that he did.
+The Greatest of all Time," Trebek shared his belief that the right person would enjoy the same level of respect and fandom that he did.
 He believed that the game itself was the main event, not him.

 "Keep in mind that my success to a great extent has depended on the success of the game," Trebek sagely offered.
 "You could have put somebody else in as the host of 'Jeopardy!'
 36 years ago – not everybody, but there are some individuals who could have been named as host of 'Jeopardy!' – and if the show had lasted 36 years, they would be enjoying the same kind of favorable reviews and adulation that I have enjoyed in recent years."